 We are working to improve the gender balance within the student population and particularly welcome applications from women.

-Applications are made to the Centre for Digital Entertainment, using the Bournemouth University online application system in the link below.
+Applications are made to the Centre for Digital Entertainment, using either the Bournemouth University online application or the University of Bath online application systems in the links below.
 You will need to create a ‘New User’ account before accessing for the first time.
 If you wish, you can save your partly completed application and log-in later to complete it.
 Your application will be considered by both the University of Bath and Bournemouth University, unless you specifically request otherwise.

 We welcome applications for the next interview date, details of which are to be confirmed.
 You will be notified if your application is successful and you have been invited to interview.
 Any missing documents will delay the processing of your application.